jldiaz/mkdocs-plugin-tags/README.md

 # TODO

-* Remove the requirement of having a `title:` metadata in the YAML header (take the title of the page from other place if absent)
-* Allow for yaml metadata which is not "triple-dash" delimited.
-* Better integration with themes (tested with Material, looks good)
 * Make visible the tags in each page?
 Currently they are "invisible metadata".
 The author can provide a jinja2 custom "main" template which renders them from `page.meta.tags`, but perhaps it could be useful that the plugin rewrites the markdown of each page (on page load), to add this metadata as part of the "visible" markdown.